kevinwshin/French-House-Manual/README.md

 If a house member would like to make a small purchase for the betterment of the house, they need two officers to approve said purchase, one of which must be the Treasurer.

 If the member proposing the purchase is an officer, they must find two additional officers to approve the purchase.
 If the member proposing the purchase is the Treasurer, they must get the approval of the Trustee.

-### Personal Mess Fines
-A personal mess includes any personal items, leftover dishes, or cookware left in common areas for more than 24 hours.
-Officers may asses a fine of one hour of labor which will be assigned by the Labor Czar.
-If you notice someone leaves something behind, bring it to their attention before alerting an officer.
-There must be two witnesses in order to issue a personal mess fine.
-Three personal mess fines will result in a labor violation.

-No dishes can sit in the sink.
-In the event a member places dishes in the sink, personal mess fine can be issued.
-The only exception to this rule is the use of the sink during any kitchen clean.

-### Maintenance Fines
-Performing an act deemed unsafe by the Maintenance Officer or which puts the house itself at risk can result in a labor fine or a member review.
-Any "unsafe act" must be mentioned at a meeting.
-Punishment will be administered in the following manner:

-First offense: warning
-Second offense: one hour of labor
-Third offense: two hours of labor
-Fourth offense: two hours of labor and conflict mediation
-Fifth offense or more: member review and two hours of labor if still a member

-### Officer Fines

-Officers who do not complete their duties as outlined in the Officer Roles section of the manual may be reprimanded with a Labor Violation, given by:
-1. Any group of three housemates who collaboratively decide to issue a fine, to be reported to the Treasurer or Labor Czar for collection.
-This fine can be reviewed and vetoed by 2/3 officer vote.
-2. A majority of the house at a meeting.
-3. Any two officers.

-If an officer has not adhered to their responsibilities, they may be impeached at a House Meeting.

 ---